dotpointer/dptools/README.md

 ### dptools-console-init

 Console formatter with a lot of aliases.
+Made in Bash.

 ### dptools-update